microsoft/Low-Code/website/blog/2023-lcf/2023-02-10/indexauth.md

 ## What is API Management Authorizations

-API Management authorizations allow you to delegate authentication to API Management to let it authenticate against a given backend service or a given SaaS platform.
+[API Management authorizations](https://learn.microsoft.com/en-us/azure/api-management/authorizations-overview) allows you to delegate authentication to API Management to let it authenticate against a given backend service or a given SaaS platform.
 It greatly simplifies the process for authenticating and authorizing users across these services and reduces development costs in ramping up, implementing and maintaining security features with service integrations.
 It lets you configure OAuth, Consent, Acquire Tokens, Cache Tokens and refreshes tokens for multiple services without writing a single line of code.
 API Management does all the heavy lifting for you, while you can focus on the application/domain logic.

-It differs from managed identity in that it spans multiple identity providers (IDP), as it is not tight to Azure Active Directory.
-It also leverages OAuth flows, such as the Authorization code flow, while managed identities stick to the Client Credentials Grant.
+> *Note: It differs from managed identity in that it spans multiple identity providers (IDP), as it is not tight to Azure Active Directory.
+It also leverages OAuth flows, such as the Authorization code flow, while managed identities stick to the Client Credentials Grant.*

 ## Scenario - Power Apps integration with GitHub via Authorizations

-###### Scenario Overview
+### Scenario Overview

 Imagine having a GitHub organization with multiple [team discussions](https://docs.github.com/en/organizations/collaborating-with-your-team/about-team-discussions).
 In one of your team discussions, you want to collect issues from users via comments.
 Now, to post a GitHub comment, every user requires a GitHub account and needs to understand where to find the relevant team discussion.

-Let's create a Power App for this scenario that uses a custom connector to call the right GitHub API to post a comment about an issues to the team discussion.
+> Let's create a Power App for this scenario that uses a custom connector to call the right GitHub API to post a comment about an issues to the team discussion.

-* *Note: Microsoft Power Platform offers wide varity of pre-installed connectors, one of them for [GitHub](https://learn.microsoft.com/en-us/connectors/github/).
+*Note: Microsoft Power Platform offers wide varity of pre-installed connectors, one of them for [GitHub](https://learn.microsoft.com/en-us/connectors/github/).
 For our scenarios however, this connector doesn't provide us with the right capability.
 Creating a custom connector using Azure API Management is an easy and secure way to expose your microservices/APIs directly.
-This way, you can expand the possibilities with the Microsoft Power Platform and adapt it according to your organization's use cases.* *
+This way, you can expand the possibilities with the Microsoft Power Platform and adapt it according to your organization's use cases.*

 ###### Prerequisites
 - A GitHub account is required.